yuo123/CK2Editor/FormatSpec.md

 + "Attribute" - an XML attribute of an element

 ###Top Structure
-The format file must contain a rot element called "File".
+The format file must contain a root element called "File".
 This represents the entire file after the CK2txt header, and all entries should be decendants of this element.
 before the "File" element, an XML declaration is recommended.

 ###Refrences